NicoJuicy/LearnML/ml/error_metrics.md

 - Confusion matrix (binary classification)
 - Classification report

+For a classification problem, it is common to compute all of the following metrics: Accuracy, Precision and Recall, and AUC.

 ## Performance Metrics For Regression

 Here are the common performance measures for regression problems: